 Dissolved organic carbon availability to microbes was identified as a key controller of soil CO2 pulses following rainfall events.
 This relationship can be captured in simple ecosystem models, allowing a better prediction of how the ecosystem carbon balance will respond to ongoing changes in precipitation regime.

 An in situ precipitation manipulation experiment was conducted in a tropical dry forest in Guanacaste, Costa Rica, to better understand the processes underlying rainfall-induced pulses of soil respiration.
-(Re)-wetting dry soil produced an immediate, substantial pulse of CO2, accompanied by rapid immobilization of N into the microbial biomass.
+(Re)-wetting dry soil produced an immediate, substantial pulse of CO2, accompanied by rapid immobilization of nitrogen into the microbial biomass.
 The size of the CO2 pulse following simulated rainfall events was linked to dissolved organic carbon (DOC) availability to microbes.
 The relationships among soil moisture, DOC, and CO2 fluxes were then integrated into simple biogeochemical models, which could accurately predict observed patterns of CO2 flux in response to rainfall.
-Together, these data demonstrate that explicitly representing microbial processes in such models can improve our predictions of C cycling under changing rainfall regimes.
+Together, these data demonstrate that explicitly representing microbial processes in such models can improve predictions of carbon cycling under changing rainfall regimes.

 University of Minnesota

-Waring, B.G. and J.S.
-Powers.
-“Unraveling the mechanisms underlying pulse dynamics of soil respiration in tropical dry forests."
-Environmental Research Letters 11(10):105005 (2016).
-[DOI: doi:10.1088/1748-9326/11/10/105005]
+Waring, B.G., and Powers, J.S.
+"Unraveling the mechanisms underlying pulse dynamics of soil respiration in tropical dry forests."
+Environmental Research Letters 11(10), 105005 (2016).
+[DOI:10.1088/1748-9326/11/10/105005]